Nov 13, 2024 • 7 min read

 Summer may bring the crowds to Sydney, but the shoulder seasons between March and May and September to November attract plenty of interstate and international visitors, with major festivals being the big draw.
 The autumn months also deliver slightly cooler temperatures – but don't worry, you won’t need to pack winter woolies for subtropical Sydney.

-If there was ever a time to get flamboyant, it’s at Sydney’s famous and much-loved Gay and Lesbian Mardis Gras, which paints the city in queer pride every February and March.
-Sydney also hosts a slew of arts festivals in the fall, from electrifying Vivid to the cutting-edge art at Sydney Biennale and the star-studded Sydney Writers Festival.
+If there was ever a time to get flamboyant, it’s at Sydney’s famous and much-loved Gay and Lesbian Mardi Gras, which paints the city in queer pride every February and March.
+Sydney also hosts a slew of arts festivals in the fall, from an electrifying 23-night, multi-art form festival called Vivid to the display of cutting-edge contemporary art at Sydney Biennale and the star-studded annual literary gathering at Sydney Writers Festival.

-The spring, September to November, is dominated by sporting events like the National Rugby League Grand Final (although Queensland is vying for it), the Sydney Running Festival, which takes runners over the Sydney Harbour Bridge, and in late August, City2Surf.
+The spring, September to November, is dominated by sporting events like the National Rugby League Grand Final (although Queensland is vying for it), the Sydney Running Festival, which takes runners over the Sydney Harbour Bridge, and in late August, the 14-kilometer road race City2Surf.
 For something more sedate, check out the homegrown Sculpture by the Sea when Bondi transforms into a giant outdoor sculpture garden.

 June to August is a quieter time to visit

-Accommodation bargains abound with “stay three nights, pay for two” style deals.
-Sydney's Blue Mountains embrace winter hygge vibes at Yulefest (that’s Christmas in July for all you northern hemisphere readers).
-Wealthy Sydneysiders either jet off to the Snowy Mountains or New Zealand to chase the slopes in winter, or to escape the cold by taking their winter breaks somewhere sunnier, like far north Queensland – or Europe.
+Winter is a great time to save on your stay, with some properties boasting “stay three nights, pay for two” style deals.
+Embrace winter hygge vibes at Yulefest in the Blue Mountains (think Christmas in July, with actual winter weather in actual July) with caroling, cozy meals and other festive events.
+Wealthy Sydneysiders either jet off to the Snowy Mountains or New Zealand to chase the slopes in winter, or they escape the cold entirely by taking their winter breaks somewhere sunnier, like far north Queensland – or Europe.

 For those looking for big-screen entertainment, there’s the Sydney Film Festival with “the best, strangest and most exciting cinema” screened over two weeks in June at the gorgeous art deco State Theatre.
-Sports fans are kept entertained in winter with the State of Origin series (an annual best-of-three rugby league series between the New South Wales Blues and the Queensland Maroons) and the Bledisloe Cup (a rugby union series between Australia and New Zealand).
+Sports fans might enjoy the State of Origin series (an annual best-of-three rugby league series between the New South Wales Blues and the Queensland Maroons) and the Bledisloe Cup (a rugby union series between Australia and New Zealand).

 YouTube video player